 Optical fibers or optical fiber cables attached to Class 3B and Class 4 lasers or laser systems should not be disconnected prior to termination of transmission of the beam into the fiber.
+Always work with fiber optics as if they were active or live.

 When power termination is not possible and laser radiation above the MPE can be made accessible by disconnection of a connector, the connector shall bear a label or tag bearing the words "Hazardous Laser Radiation when Disconnected", or a similar message.
+Disconnection in this case shall only take place in a laser controlled area (LCA).